sundoug01/darey.io_projects-/project3.md

 - Display list of all tasks
 - Delete a completed task

 For each task, we need to create routes that will define various endpoints that the To-do app will depend on.
-So let us create a folder routes
+Create a folder routes
 ```
 mkdir routes
 ```